LucyQ19/liriNodeApp/README.md

 1. Open your terminal such as Bash.
 2. Clone my repo using the command line.
-3. Change directory to the cloned repo.
+3. Change the directory to the cloned repo.
 4. Install all required NPM packages.
 5. Start the application server by typing one of the four commands in your command line.